 I’m zero trimesters and I’m beyond angry!
 Right now I want to give your mother and sister-in-law a good butt whooping.
 But instead I’ll try to calm down enough to help you plot your revenge.

-First, tell everyone in your family or just your mom, because it seems like her jaws are always flapping, that you still intend to name your baby the name you discovered.
+First, tell everyone in your family or just your mom, because it seems like her jaws are always flapping, that you still intend to use the name you picked out months ago and that your sister-in-law “stole.”
 This will tick your sister-in-law off and when she gives you any attitude just say, “Excuse me, but weren’t you the one that said you can’t call dibs on names.”